 A variety of snack bars and individual water bottles are provided to all guests during the trip.
 We often stop for short snack and water breaks while kayaking.
 Guests are welcome to bring additional personal snacks and their own water bottles if they wish.
-Personal snacks are to be kept in our camp storage box (not in your tent) so that little critters do not chew into your personal belongings.
+Personal snacks are to be kept in your kayak (not in your tent) so that little critters do not chew into your personal belongings.

-Alcohol and Drugs
+Alcohol

 Guests are welcome to purchase and bring wine, beer, or spirits on trips.
-There are three locations to purchase wine, beer, and spirits in Port McNeill.
+You can purchase wine, beer, and spirits at the Shearwater store.
 Guests are strongly encouraged to make their purchases prior to the pre-trip meeting.